-Expat stereotypes.
-We all know them.
-We all love them.
+Expat stereotypes, we all know them, we all love them.
 We all love to hate them.
 I previously wrote about three stereotypical expats who are unlikely to survive expat life.
 And before you get all excited up on that high horse of yours, just take a little chill pill and know that this is entirely tongue in cheek.

 After all, there is bound to be a little bit of the ‘doomed expat spouses‘, Hilda, Pauline and Nellie, in all of us.
 Equally, many of us have had our Charity, Emma and Betty moments.
 We all need to take ourselves with a pinch of the proverbial.
-So sprinkle that salt and read on about three expats you are almost certain to meet on a posting and might want to avoid.
+So sprinkle that salt and read on about these three expats you are almost certain to meet on a posting and might want to avoid.

 Charity by name, charitable by nature.
 She is the well meaning expat who goes everywhere with a bleeding heart dripping from her sleeve.
 Armed with her trusty book of raffle tickets, she goes into battle determined to save all the orphans, all the homeless and all the desperate and disadvantaged of the entire planet single handedly.

 Charity means well, her bleeding heart is made of solid gold.
 She works tirelessly for all the causes.
 Fatigue is something that she never experiences, but occasionally, just occasionally those around her do.
 Sometimes, we run when we see her coming with her earnest eyes, dripping those trembling gold tears from that bleeding heart of hers.

 We love and respect Charity, but sometimes we just want to have a margarita and dance like nobody’s watching without having to buy a raffle ticket first.

 “Hi Charity, yes, I’ll take 25 tickets please, thank you very much.”
 Cheers to Charity.

 Should we be in awe of her unfaltering ambition or terrified of her overbearingly untalented offerings?